$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control: A norm-homotopy approach for optimization

-A typical output of the norm-homotopy optimization is shown in Figure~\ref{fig:OC_Comparison} for the mitigation of the resonances of a two-degree-of-freedom system.
+A typical output of the norm-homotopy optimization is shown in Fig.~\ref{fig:OC_Comparison} for the mitigation of the resonances of a two-degree-of-freedom system (studied more in depth in Section~\ref{ssec:2dofs}).
 Clearly, the algorithm is able to enforce the same amplitude for the four resonances.
-Existing algorithms in the literature, see, e.g., \cite{Ozguven1986}, also enforce equal peaks for each resonance, but the amplitudes associated with each pair of peaks are not equal.
+Existing algorithms in the literature, see, e.g., \cite{Ozguven1986}, can also enforce equal peaks for each resonance, but the amplitudes associated with each pair of peaks are not equa, and the transfer function thus exhibits a higher $H_\infty$ norm.
+This all-equal-peak design appears as a generalization to multiple modes of the equal-peak design, and can only be achieved through numerical optimization, given the complexity of the problem at hand.